lurgoyf82/CSharpSales/README.md

 }
 ```

-The response will include the formatted receipt lines, the total sales taxes and the overall total.

-* **HTTP file** – the repository also contains `CSharpSales.http` which can be used with the Visual Studio HTTP client.
-* **Angular frontend** – a simple client application is planned and will be added soon.

-The current deployed server for GitHub Actions pipeline is accessible at `http://sales.raphp.net:5001/GetCartResponse` for direct testing.

 ### Automated Deployment

-This application is automatically deployed via a GitHub Actions pipeline configured in `.github/workflows/deploy.yml`.
+This application is automatically deployed via a GitHub Actions pipeline configured in `.github/workflows/deploy.yml` and `.github/workflows/deploy-aws.yml`.

+The pipeline handles the build and deployment processes for both AWS Elastic Beanstalk and a private VM.
 Each push to the `master` branch triggers the build and deploy steps:

 1. **Build and Publish:** Compiles the .NET9 application.